johnchandlerburnham/hpfp/05/index.md

 - "-ism", from the Greek "-ισμός", which is a suffix forming abstract nouns.

 So the word means literally "The abstract property of having many forms or types."
-Or "many-formed-ness", in short.
+Or, maybe more tersely: "many-formed-ness".

 Some important Greek roots: